Brotherhood of War: Colonel Craig W. "the Duke" Lowell, USA

 In Korea, Lowell commands an element of the (fictional) 73rd Heavy Tank Battalion, "Task Force Lowell", so well that he is promoted to major at the age of 24 and rewarded with a Distinguished Service Cross.
 Task Force Lowell spearheaded the breakout from the Pusan Perimeter and made a deep strike far behind the North Korean lines, disrupting their supply chain and forcing the diversion of forces to deal with "the Duke," the nickname given him by his men.

 Upon returning to the United States, Lowell attends the Advanced Armor Officer's course at Fort Knox, where one of his studies (in a Kafkaesque twist) includes analyzing and recommending improvements to the organization and operations of Task Force Lowell in Korea.
 He privately tells Sandy Felter that he felt he did it correctly the first time.

 An incident with a visiting movie star in Korea, his appearing as a witness for the defense of Phil Parker during Parker's murder trial, his smart mouth, and a penchant for circumventing the rules when it suits him all hurt Lowell's career.
 When he is given a series of dead-end assignments to encourage him to resign his commission, he transfers to Army Aviation.
 Working independently, he begins developing combat tactics for the improved helicopters he is sure are in the equipment pipeline.
 Lowell singlehandedly saves the army's tank-busting helicopter project (and coincidentally, his career) by destroying half a dozen captured Soviet T-34 tanks at Ed Greer's funeral after Greer was killed by malfunctioning ordnance when the project was unveiled.

 He is finally promoted to lieutenant colonel, after rescuing Sandy Felter and an "A" Team during the failed Bay of Pigs invasion.
 His promotion was personally ordered by President Kennedy as a reward for rescuing Felter.
 At the same time, he acquires a "rabbi" in General E.Z.
 Black, who oversees an officer he regards as brilliant if unorthodox.

 Around the same time, Lowell was caught up in "Operation Bootstrap."
 Army regulations required that commissioned officers hold bachelor's degrees.
 (There are exceptions, but very few.)
 A number of good officers did not have such degrees; so the army sent them, still on active duty and all expenses paid, to college for up to two years to get one.
-Lowell went to Norwich University in Vermont and in 18 months took a bachelors, summa cum laude, in Foreign Languages (German and Russian), while continuing to work for Army Aviation on the q.t. in his spare time.
-General Bellmon (who regarded Operation Bootstrap as idiotic) recounted the story of going to visit Craig in Vermont to buck him up, and finding him on the ski slopes dressed in the height of European skiing fashion, surrounded by bevies of admiring snow bunnies.
+Lowell went to Norwich University in Vermont and in 18 months took a bachelor's degree, summa cum laude, in Foreign Languages (German and Russian), while continuing to work for Army Aviation on the q.t. in his spare time.
+General Bellmon (who regarded Operation Bootstrap as idiotic) recounted the story of going to visit Lowell in Vermont to buck him up, and finding him on the ski slopes dressed in the height of European skiing fashion, surrounded by bevies of admiring snow bunnies.